 Traffic stops shall be conducted in a courteous and friendly manner consistent with the circumstances present.
-Officers must be able to explain the reasonable suspicion basis for their belief that the operator of a motor vehicle has violated a section of the MVC or UTC if they stop the vehicle.
+Officers must be able to explain the probable cause basis for their belief that the operator of a motor vehicle has violated a section of the MVC or UTC if they stop the vehicle.
 Absent exigent circumstances, officers are expected to approach traffic violators in the following manner:

-- 1. Greet the driver courteously and inform them of the specific reason for the stop.
-Providing the name of the officer and department would be an appropriate component in the greeting. - 2.
-Request the driver's operator's license, vehicle registration and proof of insurance documentation. - 3.
+1. Greet the driver courteously and inform them of the specific reason for the stop.
+Providing the name of the officer and department would be an appropriate component in the greeting.

+- 2. Request the driver's operator's license, vehicle registration and proof of insurance documentation. - 3.
 Upon return to the violator's vehicle, return their documents and explain any citation or warning issued. - 4.
-Release the driver from the stop. - C. Obstructing Traffic Flow
+Officers shall provide a Meridian Township Police "Traffic Stops" brochure to all drivers stopped by Meridian Township Police Officers. - 5.
+Release the driver from the stop.